Motorcycle Helmet Laws

 - According to a 2012 Government Accountability Office (GAO) report, “laws requiring all motorcyclists to wear helmets are the only strategy proved to be effective in reducing motorcyclist fatalities.”

-- There were 10 times as many unhelmeted motorcyclist fatalities in states without universal helmet laws (1,777 unhelmeted fatalities) as in states with universal helmet laws (170 unhelmeted fatalities) in 2017.
+- There were 8.7 times as many unhelmeted fatalities (1,670 fatalities) in states without a universal helmet law compared to states with a universal helmet law (192 fatalities).

 - Annually, motorcycle crashes cost $12.9 billion in economic impacts and $66 billion in societal harm as measured by comprehensive costs based on 2010 data.
 Compared to other motor vehicle crashes, these costs are disproportionately caused by fatalities and serious injuries.